OniSec/blog/content/blog/about-this-blog.md

 - `https://static.cloudflareinsights.com/beacon.min.js`
     - Cloudflare analytics: provides data on bandwidth usage, top countries visiting, performance data, client versions like how many visitors use HTTP/3, how many have adopted TLS 1.3.
 If you're interested in seeing the analytics let me know and I can do a blog post on what it looks like from the Cloudflare dashboard.

-There is javascript in Gitbook and it is not FOSS.
-I can't really do anything about that if I want the features that it comes with.
-If you have any recommendations as an alternative, let me know as I am researching as well.
-Logseq is looking good, but I have not used it so I'm asking around.
+There is javascript in the [Relearn](https://github.com/McShelby/hugo-theme-relearn) Hugo theme that is used for the knowledge garden, however it functions mostly okay without javascript being enabled.
+It looks like only the search functionality, intra-document tabs, paging left and right with your keyboard, and the color theme settings do not work.
+I am going to be looking to default to darkmode because who likes light mode?

 I may disable the `beacon.min.js` in the future.
 At this point I am still figuring out the platform, but I have no desire to know specific details about visitors.
 Still interesting to see spikes in activity from different countries.